Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Of course not!

 Usually, air conditioners stop working if they run out of refrigerant.
-There might also be other causes that might prevent your AC from functioning properly.
+There might also be other causes that might prevent your AC from functioning correctly.

 In this post, I’ll help you: